opensearch-project/documentation-website/_search-plugins/searching-data/retrieve-specific-fields.md

 <!-- vale off -->
 ## Searching with stored_fields
 <!-- vale on -->
 By default, OpenSearch stores the entire document in the `_source` field and uses it to return document contents in search results.
-However, sometimes you might want to store certain fields separately for more efficient retrieval.
-You can explicitly store and retrieve specific fields from documents separately from the `_source` field using `stored_fields`.
+However, you might also want to store certain fields separately for more efficient retrieval.
+You can explicitly store and retrieve specific document fields separately from the `_source` field by using `stored_fields`.

 Unlike `_source`, `stored_fields` must be explicitly defined in the mappings for fields you want to store separately.
 It can be useful if you frequently need to retrieve only a small subset of fields and want to avoid retrieving the entire `_source` field.
-The following example shows using `stored_fields`.
+The following example demonstrates how to use the `stored_fields` parameter.

 1. Create an index with the following mappings: